-The Township Highlands Environmental Resource Inventory (ERI) (prepared by Burgis Associates, Inc., and dated August 2012) provides detailed information concerning the physical features, natural resources and specific characteristics of the municipal Highlands Preservation Area.
-The ERI includes all of the information available through the Highlands Regional Master Plan and supporting technical documents, which document the wide array of natural and cultural resources that characterize the New Jersey Highlands Region.
+The Borough Environmental Resource Inventory (ERI) (prepared by Burgis Associates, and dated March 2013) provides detailed information concerning the physical features, natural resources and specific characteristics of the municipal Highlands Area.
+The municipal ERI includes all of the information available through the Highlands Regional Master Plan and supporting technical documents, which document the wide array of natural and cultural resources that characterize the New Jersey Highlands Region.

-The municipality recognizes the unique value of the Township Highlands Preservation Area and seeks to protect and enhance it, in keeping with the Highlands Act and the Highlands RMP.
-Accordingly, the overarching land use policy with respect to the Township Highlands Preservation Area is to place priority emphasis on the protection, enhancement and restoration of Highlands natural and cultural resources while ensuring that land use and development activities therein occur only in a manner and location that is consistent with the Highlands RMP.
+The municipality recognizes the unique value of the Borough Highlands Area and seeks to protect and enhance it, in keeping with the Highlands Act and the Highlands RMP.
+Accordingly, the overarching land use policy with respect to the Borough Highlands Area is to place priority emphasis on the protection, enhancement and restoration of Highlands natural and cultural resources while ensuring that land use and development activities therein occur only in a manner and location that is consistent with the Highlands RMP.

-In keeping with this policy, the following goals of the Highlands Act and Highlands RMP are embraced by the municipality and shall guide the land use and development of the Township Highlands Preservation Area:
+In keeping with this policy, the following goals of the Highlands Act and Highlands RMP are embraced by the municipality and shall guide the land use and development of the Borough Highlands Area: